57blocks/website-article/articles/Web3 Intents Based Systems and How LIFI is Pushing Cross-Chain Swaps Evolution/README.md

 1. Find a bridge that supports your asset and destination chain
 2. Pay gas fees on the source blockchain
 3. Wait for the bridge to complete your transaction to receive assets on destination chain
-4. If you don’t have it yet, send yourself relevant assets to pay for the gas on the destination chain (ETH, Sol.
+4. If you don't have it yet, send yourself relevant assets to pay for the gas on the destination chain (ETH, Sol.
 APT, BNB or other)
 5. Manually swap your bridged assets on a DEX on a destination chain
 6. Pay more gas fees for the swap on the destination blockchain
 7. Hope you, or your bridge, didn't make a mistake along the way

 It's like trying to exchange currency by visiting two different banks, filling out forms at each one, and paying fees every step of the way.
 No wonder mainstream adoption has been slow, and cross-chain transactions remain intimidating for most users.
 Complex processes frustrate users.
-They’re also an opportunity to build something better.
+They're also an opportunity to build something better.

 ## A Partnership for Secure, User-Centric Web3